jblakeley/getting-a-research-gig/README.md

   - Who will I likely be interacting with the most?
   - Will you (or anyone on the project) be traveling for long periods of time?
   - What will my project be?
 Or, if the specific project is still undefined, what are some possible projects/areas/topics I could be working on?
-  - What skills, tools, or techniques will I be using/learing?
+  - What skills, tools, or techniques will I be using/learning?
   - Are there relevant papers I can read in advance?
   - Can we talk on the phone or Skype about the project?
   - Will there be an opportunity to publish?

 If any of the answers to these questions raise a red flag, trust your instinct and contact your program coordinator.
 The best time to switch projects or PIs is _before_ the program even starts.
 That way, you haven't wasted your time (or the PI's summer).
 It's totally reasonable to say that your research interests have changed in some way.
 Now, your program coordinator may or may not be able to make this change happen, but you should always (politely) ask for what you want.
 3. **Decide.** Once you have some approximate information about what your summer will look like - what your area of research will be, who you will be working with, what you will learn along the way - it is time to decide whether or not that research program is for you!
 Hindsight is 20/20, so here are some things I would weigh heavily in my own decision:
   - **Is this a research area I can see myself wanting to pursue in the future?** You may or may not know the answer to this, and that's OK!
-But if you get accepted into a robotics program and you see yourself as being a roboticst in the future, then this might be a better choice than, say, a bioinformatics program.
+But if you get accepted into a robotics program and you see yourself as being a roboticist in the future, then this might be a better choice than, say, a bioinformatics program.
-  - **Is there a potential to publish?** Whether you decide you want to pursue research beyond your undergraudate education or not, publishing is a big deal.
+  - **Is there a potential to publish?** Whether you decide you want to pursue research beyond your undergraduate education or not, publishing is a big deal.
 If your advisor says there is a potential to write a paper/present at a conference, then you will gain valuable experience (and, um, prestige).
   - **Are the skills, tools, and technologies I will be using/learning relevant/popular/in demand?** While research experience in itself is valuable, so are the tools you learn while doing research.
 When possible, choose experiences where the techniques you are using are cutting-edge and in demand in industry as well as academia.
   - **Do the people seem cool?** If you are able to interact at all with the people you will be working with, this is an important question to consider! _Who_ you work with almost always matters more than _what_ you are working on when it comes to having an enjoyable experience.
   - **Does the location of the program seem fun?
 Safe?
 Affordable?** All important questions to be answered.
 I spent a summer in St. Louis and absolutely loved it because there were so many free things to do when I wasn't working.
 However, at Berkeley, I did not always feel safe in the evenings and it severely limited how much I enjoyed my summer.
 Remember, this is an opportunity to learn and grow as an academic, but it's your summer too!

 Now you're on your way!

-# Your Research Experience

-### Pro-Tips
-Here are some tips for your research experience!

-- **Ask for conference funding!** Many programs have some funding set aside to send students to conferences, ask for it!
-- **Write!** An integral part of doing research is writing and communicating your findings.
-Keep a blog, or draft a technical report as you complete your program.
-This will be great material to lay the foundation of a publication or will be great material for a future portfolio or website.
-- **Keep a working résumé** As you complete your program, keep a working version of your résumé.
-It is easy to forget specific skills you learn throughout your program, so keep track of what you make, write, and learn.

-### Hard Thing are Hard
-Here are some items I struggled with during my own REUs, and some advice I have for overcoming hard things:

-- **Reading papers:** Reading research publications is always hard, especially when you are new to research or to a field.
-First, know that you are not expected to understand everything on your first (second, third...) reading.
-Use wikipedia!
-See if the authors have slides or lectures on their websites (or Youtube) covering the paper.
-My goal whenever I read a paper is to eventually be able to teach it to someone else.
-Thinking about teaching the subject material to someone else makes you prioritize concepts and allows you to realize what is confusing to yourself.
-Even if you don't get to this point, I think the exercise is helpful.
-- **Knowing when to get started:**
-- **Knowing when to ask for help:**
-- **Writing papers:**
-- **Dealing with imposter syndrome:**

 # FAQ
 ### How many programs should I apply to?